gfngfn/hugo_theme_upcards/README.md

 ### `math`

-Enables rendering of math formulae using KaTeX if set.
+Enables rendering of math formulae using KaTeX if set to `true` (Default: `false`).
 Math formulae are supposed to be written like the following:

 ````
 The attractive force \\(F\\) between two point-like bodies satisfies: